William Graham Sumner: Tutor, clergyman and professor

 In his book What Social Classes Owe to Each Other (1883), Sumner argued that the "ecclesiastical prejudice in favor of the poor and against the rich" worked "to replunge Europe into barbarism."
-Furthermore, Sumner asserted, that this prejudice still lives, nourished by the clergy.
+Furthermore, Sumner asserted, this prejudice still lives, nourished by the clergy.
 "It is not uncommon," he said, "to hear a clergyman utter from the pulpit all the old prejudice in favor of the poor and against the rich, while asking the rich to do something for the poor; and the rich comply."

 The Yale University Library's guide to Sumner's papers ranks him as "Yale's most dynamic teacher of the late nineteenth and early twentieth centuries.
 Students clamored to enroll in his classes."
 Sumner's "genuine love for aspiring students, commanding personality, wide learning, splendid dogmatism, and mastery of incisive English" makes it easy to understand his reputation.